 Going green can benefit your business, reduce your carbon footprint, and also attract a new target market.
-If you are are looking for ways to reduce your consumption, or you are simply looking for ways to save money in the long run, here are 4 ways that your small business can start to go green.
+If you are looking for ways to reduce your consumption, or simply looking for ways to save money in the long run, here are 4 ways that your small business can start to go green.

-#4: Identify Waste and Attack It
+#1: Identify Waste and Attack It

 While you might not think that you are wasteful, chances are that you are paying for things that you are not consuming all of the time.
 Leaving lights on during lunch, ordering more inventory than you need, or taking several trips to an office that could have been reduced to one are all wasteful actions.

 When you commute, you are consuming fuel, which is a very scarce resource.
 Save money and reduce your carbon footprint by encouraging people in the office to bike, take the bus, or even carpool.

 You will also spend quite a bit of money driving to meet with clients.
 If you are meeting with clients to gauge satisfaction, consider greener alternatives.
 Meet online whenever you can or make a phone call to reduce your impact on the environment.

-#2: Become a Part of the Cloud
+#3: Become a Part of the Cloud

 Today, a cloud marketing tool can help to simplify business needs.
 If you use cloud-based technologies rather than using software backup programs, you can reduce the time you spend backing up your files and also reduce your energy consumption costs.

-#1: Turn Off Your Equipment
+#4: Turn Off Your Equipment

 When you leave your office, you do not need your monitors and copiers to stay on.
-More than 10% of your energy bill consists of powering your equipment even when it is on stand-by.
-Power your equipment off, including your PCs and your copiers, you reduce your energy costs.
+More than 10% of your energy bill consists of powering your equipment even when it is on standby.
+Power your equipment down, including your PCs and copiers, to reduce your energy costs.